wangyi-fudan/wyhash/README.md

 t1ha helps my projects a lot, but I am just too thirsty to speed and simplicity ...

-The main insight of my hash and PRNG is the following method (learnt from https://github.com/vnmakarov/mum-hash):
+The main insight of my hash and PRNG is the following method (inspired by https://github.com/vnmakarov/mum-hash):

 uint64_t	mum(uint64_t	A,	uint64_t	B){